spadma3/duck/misc/virtualJoy/README.md

 This is a virtual joystick controlled from your laptop using your arrow keys.
 Especially useful in the following situations:

-- Large events where a lot of people use a non-bounded controllers
+- Large events where a lot of people use non-bounded controllers
 - If you forgot to bring your controller to a meeting